OpenSUTD/community/README.md

 OpenSUTD is not

 * a fifth-row style organisation where there is the notion of a member vs non-member.
-The only thing we recognise is contributions.
+The only thing we recognise is contributions

+For an living document describing how OpenSUTD developed to where it is today, take a look [here](https://hackmd.io/J4GmoWKrSA62X93c32s-tQ?view).

 ## OpenSUTD Community Standards